~~~ The End-Time Antichrist ~~~

 - Rome ended the practice of Judaism with the destruction of Jerusalem and the second temple in 70 AD.

-- His arrogance leads him in the end to the fatal confrontion with the Prince of princes.
+- The little horns arrogance leads him in the end to the fatal confrontation with the Prince of princes.
+Daniel 8:25

 |